Find Grad Schools

 Education Levels of Quality Control Tech Majors

-During the 2020-2021 academic year, 655 students earned their master's degree in quality control tech.
+During the most recent year for which data is available, 665 people earned their master's degree in quality control tech.
 This earns it the #137 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in quality control tech at each degree level.